An official website of the United States government

 COL Sally P. DelVecchio is the 62nd Commander of Keller Army Community Hospital.

-COL Sally P DelVecchio was born in San Francisco, CA and raised in Red Hook NY.
-She graduated with a BA in biochemistry with a minor in exercise and sports studies from Smith College.
-She worked for 2 years in Boston MA as a research assistant at Brigham and Women’s Hospital.
-She is married to her husband Michael, has 2 children, Mary (19) and Samuel (17), and a black lab, Millie.
+COL Sally P DelVecchio was raised in Red Hook NY.
+She graduated with a BA in Biochemistry with a minor in Exercise and Sports Studies from Smith College.
+She is married to her husband, Michael, and has 2 children.

-COL DelVecchio joined the Army reserves during medical school in 2003. graduated from Philadelphia College of Osteopathic Medicine in 2006 and completed her Internal Medicine internship and residency at Dwight David Eisenhower Army Medical Center in 2009.
-She completed her Fellowship in Pulmonary and Critical Care at Brook Army Medical Center in San Antonio TX in 2013 where she was also a Primary Care Physician for the Wounded Warrior Battalion.
+COL DelVecchio joined the Army reserves during medical school in 2003 and graduated from Philadelphia College of Osteopathic Medicine in 2006.
+She completed an Internal Medicine residency at Dwight David Eisenhower Army Medical Center and a Fellowship in Pulmonary and Critical Care at Brook Army Medical Center.
 She completed the Army War College in 2025 with a master’s degree in strategic studies.

-COL DelVecchio’s first staff duty station was Womack Army Medical Center, Ft.
-Bragg.
-In 2013 she deployed to Afghanistan in support of the UK/US Role 3 hospital for 10 months.
+COL DelVecchio’s has served as a Primary Care Physician for the Wounded Warrior Battalion and first staff duty station was Womack Army Medical Center, Ft.
+Bragg where she deployed to Afghanistan in support of the UK/US Role 3 hospital for 10 months.
 Upon return, she was appointed OIC of the Pulmonary Clinic, including the Respiratory Therapy Department.

 Don't forget to keep your family's information up to date in DEERS!